ImperialCollegeLondon/Visual2/README.md

 This GUI seeks to reimplement in F# the [VisUAL implementation](https://salmanarif.bitbucket.io/visual/) while making many improvements and changes.
 The code in this project is designed to be platform-independent with minimal hassle, as was VisUAL, and will be distributed as separate binaries for each of the main desktop platforms.

 Whereas VisUAL uses java to achieve platform-independence this project uses Javascipt/HTML.
 However, in order to make code maintainable nearly all of the source is written in F#.

+The project uses automated tests for its ARM emulator that are constructed using the (open) [VisualRandomTestGen](https://github.com/ImperialCollegeLondon/VisualRandomTestGen) project.
+See testing in the wiki.